Product Release

 What are calibration runs useful for?

-Three things: (1) research-validity work — demonstrating to a customer that Ditto panels predict realistically in their category; (2) panel selection — identifying which demographic compositions track markets best; (3) internal model benchmarking when refining the persona model.
+Three things: (1) research-validity work — demonstrating to a customer that FishDog panels predict realistically in their category; (2) panel selection — identifying which demographic compositions track markets best; (3) internal model benchmarking when refining the persona model.

 Can I run repeated calibration runs over time?